shinysharky/kaoru_public/README.md

 ## ˚˖𓍢🌷✧˚.🎀⋆ Future Projects

 ### ˎˊ˗ mood
+- welcome message for new people joining
+- automatically sends when joining

+### ˎˊ˗ mood
 - What it does: Asks users how they feel, then replies with an encouraging message.
 - Skills learned: Natural language (basic), customizing responses.
 - Bonus: Add emojis or gifs using a simple API or file set.